Jentel Artist Residency

 Additional Accessibility Information

-Currently, the Visual Art Studios, Writer Studios and the The Residence for private accommodation, food preparation, dining, relaxing and recreating are all on ground level.
-The studios and The Residence are separated by a small gravel parking lot.
+The Visual Art Studios, Writer Studios, and The Residence (which includes private bedrooms in addition to shared living, dining, and kitchen areas) are all on the ground level.
+The Studios and The Residence are separated by a small gravel parking lot.
+The Composer Studio is a short walk from The Residence.

 Caregiver/Aide/PCA